vinnyboss90/Phase-2-Code-Challenge-Bot-Battlr/README.md

 > Add Bots to Your Bot Army: Click on a bot's card in the collection to add it to your bot army.
 You can only add each bot once to your army.
 > View Your Bot Army: Click the "Bot Army" button to view the bots in your army.
 > Remove Bots from Your Bot Army: In your bot army, you can remove bots from your army.
-> Delete Bots: You can delete bots from the collection entirely.
+> Delete Bots: You can delete bots from the collection entire

-### Author
-Name: Evans Kurgat
-Email: evancherry254@gmail.com

 ### Contributing
 If you'd like to contribute to this project, please follow these steps: